Operating the Exhibits

 Logos and Images

-Exhibitors are not allowed to use the APA logo and APA convention art in any public or private promotional materials.
-In addition, the Hawai'i Convention Center (HCC) logo may not be used in any public or private promotional materials, without written consent.
+Exhibitors are not allowed to use the APA logo and APA Convention art in any public or private promotional materials.
+In addition, the Metro Toronto Convention Centre (MTCC) logo may not be used in any public or private promotional materials, without written consent.
 MTCC maintains a library of images for promotional and marketing materials.
 Use of these photos is permitted only upon agreement to credit both the photographer and MTCC.

 Helium balloons and helium tanks are prohibited in the APA exhibit hall.